aia89/project_team/README.md

 4.networking.tf

-Networking.tf file contains variables from private and public subnets, as well as routing table, internet gateway and private subnet association with RT.
+file contains variables from private and public subnets, as well as routing table, internet gateway and private subnet association with RT.